 Note: Your first annual wellness visit can't take place within 12 months of your Welcome to Medicare preventive visit.
 However, you don't need to have had a Welcome to Medicare visit to be covered for annual wellness visits after you've had Part B for 12 months.

 There is no coinsurance, copayment, or deductible for the annual wellness visit.

-Services that are covered for you Bone mass measurement
+Bone mass measurement